 Paul completed his general requirements to earn his Bachelor’s Degree in music at Thomas Edison State College, New Jersey.
 Prior, he studied commercial music at Rowan University, specializing in music performance in jazz piano, composition and classical piano.
 Paul continues to experiment with music styles in his song writing, arranging and recording.
-He also works to stay in touch with the local music scene playing coffee houses as a solo performer or as a member of 2 bands.
-He continues to practice his development of blues and jazz.
+He also is involved with the local music scene playing coffee houses as a solo performer or as a member of two bands.
 He has written original material, arrangements and recorded music for radio advertisements, local cable television, in-house hotel music and for a Miss New Jersey contestant.
-Accepting beginner and intermediate students.
-Website: www.reverbnation.com/paulborisjr
+Accepting beginner and intermediate students for piano.

-I am a Philadelphia native who lives and works as a teaching artist in the Philadelphia suburbs and Wilmington, Delaware.
+I am a Philadelphia native who lives and works as a teaching artist in the Philadelphia suburbs and in Wilmington, Delaware.
 I enjoy teaching art and inspiring my students to cultivate creative practices.
 I teach for a private preschool and I was recently awarded a Teaching Artist Residency with the Delaware Center for the Contemporary Arts.
-I attended Community College of Philadelphia where I studied general art courses.
-I received a B.F.A. from Moore College of Art & Design and earned a M.F.A. from the University of Delaware with a specialization in Ceramics.
-I enjoy the effortless tendencies artistic practices are able to create and build community.
-My current work focuses on landscape naratives and objectification.
-The small scaled ceramic reliefs create installations that make up more than 100 mini personal landscape naratives.
+I received a B.F.A. from Moore College of Art & Design and earned an M.F.A. from the University of Delaware with a specialization in Ceramics.
+My current work focuses on landscape narratives and objectification.
+The small scaled ceramic reliefs create installations that make up more than 100 mini personal landscape narratives.

-Lynne Claire Morse, Soprano.
 Lynne Claire Morse recently sang the role of Beth in American composer Mark Adamo's Little Women and Female Narrator in Benjamin Britten's The Rape of Lucretia.
-During the summer of 2009, she was a featured vocalist in the Best of the Sacred Songs of Duke Ellington as part of the Dupont/Clifford Brown Jazz Festival, in Wilmington, Delaware.
-Also, as a featured soloist, she was honored to participate in the World Premiere of The Wright Requiem, written by Andrew Wright, the Director of Music of Westminster Cathedral in London.
+During the summer of 2009, she was a featured vocalist in the Best of the Sacred Songs of Duke Ellington as part of the Dupont/Clifford Brown Jazz Festival, in Wilmington, DE.
+She was honored to participate as a featured soloist in the World Premiere of The Wright Requiem, written by Andrew Wright, Director of Music of Westminster Cathedral in London.
 Career highlights include singing Lily, one of the lead roles in Cindy Lou (Susan Asbjornson, composer), a World Premiere performance in Los Angeles.
-She has starred in productions including Don Giovanni (Donna Anna), Le Nozze di Figaro (Countess), Sleeping Beauty (Queen).
-Lynne Claire was featured in Virginia Opera's Spectrum Resident Artist Program in 2006.
-She is a member of the National Association of Teachers of Singing (NATS) and is a candidate for a Masters of Music in Vocal Performance at the University of Delaware.
+She is a member of the National Association of Teachers of Singing (NATS) and has just completed a Masters of Music in Vocal Performance at the University of Delaware.

-I have trained with and shot alongside some very big names in the fine art photography scene.
-Most of them I am fortunate enough to call friends.
-We regularly try to get out and shoot conceptual images.
+Tom has trained with and shot alongside some very big names in the fine art photography scene.
+Most of them he is fortunate enough to call friends.
+He regularly tries to get out and shoot conceptual images.
 The experience it provides is invaluable.
-I am constantly training in Digital Photography and various editing programs.
-Always a student right?
-I am currently a freelance photographer and Public Relations consultant who has worked in all disciplines including action sports, still life, portraits, and events.
+He is constantly training in Digital Photography and various editing programs.
+He is currently a freelance photographer and Public Relations consultant who has worked in all disciplines including action sports, still life, portraits, and events.